Why does COBORD focus specifically on the CIS countries and the Global South?

 For Relocants: Facilitating adaptation and integration into a new environment so activists can effectively continue their work outside their home countries.

-For Independent Activists: Providing access to international expertise to boost the efficiency of their efforts.
+For Independent Activists: Providing access to international expertise aiming to boost the efficiency of their efforts.

 What makes your support for relocants unique?